 - We maintain unsealed roads via our Grading and Maintenance, Resheeting and Drainage Works programs.

-- As part of our Summer Preparation and Maintenance Program, we’re putting extra resources this year into selected unsealed roads so they stand up better to the heat this summer.
+- As part of our Summer Preparation and Maintenance Program, we’re putting extra resources into selected unsealed roads so they stand up better to the heat during summer.

 - We schedule works into a road maintenance schedule based on inspections and the reports you make.
 Sometimes the schedule needs to change at short notice.